jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/latches-flipflops.rst

     :align: center

     A D latch, which is a modified S-R latch.
 Here, :math:`D` is the label for the input data.
 Like the S-R latch, :math:`Q` is the bit being stored, and :math:`\lnot Q` is the inverse of the bit being stored.
+The labels :math:`S` and :math:`R` are included here as a reference to what these inputs were called in the S-R latch, but are not typically included in diagrams of D latches.

 * The above figure shows how the S-R latch may be modified into what is called a Data latch (D latch)